Special Programs and Opportunities

 Sociology with Criminal Justice Emphasis

-If you’re a sociology major with criminal justice emphasis, you have the option of attending the Philadelphia Center as part of your required off-campus study and internship, since requirements for field placement is very stringent.
+If you’re a sociology major with criminal justice emphasis, your coursework and internship placement through the Chicago Semester are a required part of your degree program, since requirements for field placement are very stringent.

 Field work is a requirement of the social work degree program.
 As part of SWK 443 and 446, you’ll spend 220 hours in the field each semester during your senior year.
 Our social work field experience involves opportunities at over 30 local human service agencies, including schools, hospitals and nonprofit organizations.
 You might find yourself at the Community Action House in Holland, at Allegan County Family Court in Allegan or at the Career Assessment Center in Holland.
 Your opportunities are varied and diverse, based on what specialty you’re looking to go into.
-With prior permission, you may elect to take your senior year internship in Chicago at the Chicago Semester or in Philadelphia at the Philadelphia Center.
+With prior permission, you may elect to take your senior year internship in Chicago at the Chicago Semester.

 These off-campus opportunities give you a chance to work for urban social work agencies in a diverse setting.